WalrusDevil/Ebin-Shaders-Resurrected/README.md

 [Ebin](https://github.com/BruceKnowsHow/Ebin-Shaders) began with the goal of being fast, beautiful, configurable, feature-rich, and having a base of well-written code.
 It was developed by [BruceKnowsHow](https://github.com/BruceKnowsHow) from 2016-2020. [jbritain](https://github.com/jbritain) resumed development of the shader in 2024 under the name 'Ebin Resurrected'.
 This is a fork of Ebin which brings compatibility with modern versions of Minecraft, and also improves upon some aspects of the shader, using more modern features and standards.

 ## Community
-If you would like to discuss Ebin Resurrected, or other Minecraft shaderpacks, join the [Shaderlabs Discord server](https://discord.gg/SMgEpZe).
+If you would like to discuss Ebin Resurrected, or other Minecraft shaderpacks, join my [Discord server](https://discord.gg/b9SHNcvs6c).

 ## Features
 - Screen Space Multicoloured Blocklight